erelsgl/badkan/README.md

 Don't forget to start the backend and docker server too!

+If there are issues when trying to sign in/up with github:

+Check if the error is :

+    The popup has been closed by the user before finalizing the operation. signin with girhub fireabse

+Then, go to Firebase in the Authentication -> Sign-in method -> Authorized domain and add your domain.
+Also go to GitHub settings -> application -> choose the right application and change the Homepage URL with the new one.

 ## Start

 The system has three different parts: docker, backend and frontend.